 2. Try to explain why the thermal conductivity of glass is often several orders of magnitude lower than that of crystalline solid.

-The thermal conductivity of amorphous materials is small, because amorphous is a short-range ordered structure, which can be approximately considered as a crystal with very small grains.
+Amorphous materials have low thermal conductivity because their short-range ordered structure can be considered as a crystal with extremely small grains.

 9. Magnetic properties of materials